myscriptbox-org/ssh-man/README.md

     **ssh-man** known-host myserver.com -delete
 It will remove the known-host from the ssh user-level configuration database. ssh also stores the IP address for a host.
 If the IP address for the host has changed, you will have to remove this record and add the new record with '**ssh-man** known-host myserver.com -add'.
 Otherwise, ssh will refuse to connect to this host.

+### known-host [obj] -fingerprint
+This command prints the public key finger print for the known host.

+### known-hosts -find [arg]
+This command checks if a known host is registered in the database.
+If so, it returns the fingerprint of its public key.
+If not, it returns nothing.

 ### known-hosts -append [arg]
 This command appends the known hosts from a backup file to the database.

+### known-hosts -delete
+This command deletes all the known hosts in the database.

 ### known-hosts -replace [arg]
 This command replaces the known hosts in the database from the known hosts in a backup file.
 Example:
     **ssh-man** known-hosts -replace mybackup.zip

-### known-hosts -delete
-This command deletes all the known hosts in the database.

-### known-hosts -find [arg]
-This command checks if a known host is registered in the database.
-If so, it returns the fingerprint of its public key.
-If not, it returns nothing.

-### own-keys -show
-This command shows the fingerprint of the public key in the database.

 ### own-keys -replace [arg]
 This command replaces the own keys in the database by the ones in the given backup file.
 Example:
     **ssh-man** own-keys -replace mybackup.zip

+### own-keys -show
+This command shows the fingerprint of the public key in the database.

 ### own-keys -create
 This command creates a new set of keys, private and public.
 If the database already has keys, they will be replaced.